-Do you want to catch the audience's attention in an instant?
+Do you want to quickly capture and hold your audience's attention?
 Need a magic word to make everyone listen attentively to every single word that follows?

-You must be able to capture the listener's attention with an effective attention-getter in the first few seconds of your speech.
+You must be able to get your listeners attention in the first few seconds of your speech.
 Good attention-getters for speeches do just that, and there are many different types to choose from.
 Below are some of the best examples you can use.
-Whether you are doing a persuasive or an informative speech, these are all great.
+Whether you are doing a persuasive or informative speech, these are all great.

 "I have a dream!"

 These are considered the most famous words in the world of public speaking, spoken by Martin Luther King, Jr. The energy and passion you use when you start off with a bold statement like this will cause your listeners to be instantly enticed.
 They will pay close attention to how you back up your leading statement.
 One attention-grabbing example is the opening line: "Anyone can get big biceps fast!"